kmwebnet/wireguard-se/README.md

 ```

-select the SE050 PlatformSCP03 key variants on the code as follows in se050/inc/fsl_sss_ftr.h
+select the SE050E" PlatformSCP03 key variants on the code as follows in se050/inc/fsl_sss_ftr.h
-The example shows SE050C2 variant selected.

 ```
 /* Enable one of these